Victorthread/Victorthread/README.md

 - 👋 Hi, I’m @Victorthread
-- 👀 I’m interested in Mobile App Developments and Blockchain
+- 👀 510.Rv
-- 🌱 I’m currently learning Flutter and Solidity
-- 💞️ I’m looking to collaborate on Innovative projects
-- 📫 How to reach me : arrayobjects@gmail.com
+- 📫 How to reach me : victorwinepress@gmail.com

 <!---
 Victorthread/Victorthread is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.